-We needed something faster and easier than a key.
-So a keyless door lock seemed like an excellent idea!
-I read a lot of reviews and we ended up purchasing a Yale Touchscreen Lock and so far it is working wonderfully for us.
+We needed something faster and easier than a physical key.
+So a smart lock seemed like an excellent idea!
+After studying reviews we purchased a Yale Touchscreen Lock with a Kwikset handle and so far it works wonderfully for us!

 This article contains affiliate links, please read my full disclosure here.

 An everyday scenario in our family: my car is on (my car is 10 years old so I still use a key) and we are ready to leave for school.
-But the kids forgot their snack, book, or water bottle and they need to run back into the house.
+But the kids forgot their snack, chromebook, or water bottle and need to run back into the house.
 So I turn my car off and they go to unlock the door.
 But they can’t quite work the lock.
 So I get out to help them and now we are all running late.

 Why We Selected a Keyless Door Lock

-The backlit numbers are easy to read and there is a pleasant chime sound when each number is touched (it also gives a different sound if the code is incorrect, so our kids know to try again).
+The backlit numbers are easy to read and there is a pleasant chime sound when each number is touched.
+It also gives a different sound if the code is incorrect, so our kids know to try again.

-Overall we are very pleased with our keyless entry door lock!
+Overall we are pleased with our new keyless doorlock.
 It makes getting into the house easier and our kids feel more responsible locking and unlocking the door without support.